Parker Forsyth: Development

 Parker returns to town and she and Kristina cannot contain their chemistry, which leads to a kiss.
 When the truth is revealed, Alexis confronts Parker about her relationship with her daughter.
 Jones teased that Alexis would go "all Mama Bear" on Parker.
 Jones was nervous over how the scenes had turned out, writing on her blog, "I've been a fan of Nancy Lee Grahn for years, so getting to work with her in this realm was a treat.
 We both had a ton of dialogue!
 I loved exploring the arc of these scenes with her, running lines and then taping".
 Jones also commented that it was nice receiving "real Mom advice" from Grahn due to Jones expecting her first child.
 Jones also joked that she would bracing herself following the airing of the scenes as she knew that fans of the soap are "super intense, loyal and opinionated".

 In June 2016, General Hospital head writers Shelly Altman and Jean Passanante teased that Parker would get "in the way" of Kristina's growing romance with Aaron Roland (John DeLuca).
 When Parker returns, she reveals to Kristina that she has broken up with her wife and Kristina comforts her.
-The two end up having sex together, but after Alexis convinces Parker to leave town, so Parker departures and breaks up with Kristina in a letter.
+The two end up having sex together, but after Alexis convinces Parker to leave town, so Parker departs and breaks up with Kristina in a letter.

 "When two people meet each other in certain periods of their lives and their lives change because of that — that's a landmark in their life, they'll never forget, and I guess the audience witnessed that.
 I think that's the magic of that."

 — –Jones' reflection on Parker and Kristina's relationship and its impact (2022).